 Something to Consider if You are Renting to Family and Friends

 In renting a home to family or friends, a perfect way to mitigate the personal damage, and the other problems as well, is to let a property manager handle all the details.
 Step out of the way and let the manager send you the money.
 Let them argue with the friend or family over the lease, and the pet deposit.
-Your property manager will handle collections as they would any tenant.
+Your property manager in Indianapolis will handle collections as they would any tenant.
 The manager will be the bad guy who tells your Uncle to change the furnace filters so the furnace runs efficiently.
 The manager does not have anything but a job to do, and they will do it much better than you ever could when your tenant is somebody you know or love.